Joseph-Acevedo/catticus/README.md

-# catticus
+# CATTicus
-An open source robotic cat
+An open source robotic cat that leverages OpenCV and an Alexa